 I wasn’t sure how I’d feel about spending time in Saigon again.
-And my trip ended up with a day more than I had originally plan in the southern Vietnamese city.
+And my trip ended up with a day more than I had originally planned in the southern Vietnamese city.
 I was on my way to join my friend for a few days at the beach at Mui Ne about four hours north of Saigon.

 It had been about three and a half years since I set foot in Vietnam’s largest city.
 My memories of that time are mixed — I hated it at times, but I also had a great experience meeting some people and eating.